Degrees and Certifications:

 Gruess Gott!
 Willkommen.
 I'm excited to be the German teacher at Willis High School this year!
 My first experience with German was when I accompanied my husband on his overseas tour while in the United States Army.
 The only German phrase I knew at the time was "Wo bist der Bahnhof?" which I thought meant, "Where's the bathroom."
 I signed up, that day (Friday) for a German 101 course through the University of Maryland that started the next Monday.
 Turns out, I was grateful that I never uttered that question, because it is a very poor way of asking "Where's the train station."

 With continuing education and not being afraid to take risks (at first, speaking out loud in a new language feels like a continual risk!), I was able to graduate from Angelo State University, magna cum laude, with a major in German.

 During our second tour of Germany we lived in a small town surrounded by fantastic and welcoming Germans.
 They were a constant source of inspiration to me to keep learning.
 Courses in German are offered to foreigners by local teachers and I took several of these types of classes to improve my language skills.
 When I first arrived, natives knew by my speech patterns that I was an American.
 After those three years of living in the community and studying German, native speakers could not tell whether I was American, English, or Australian!
 Believe it or not, that is a huge compliment.

-There will not be a lot of homework (Hausaufgabe) in this class, unless you have missed doing the work in class for one reason or another.
-That being said, you will have to study for quizzes/tests, work on projects, and spend at least 20 minutes every evening practicing your vocabulary.
+There will be some homework (Hausaufgabe) in this class, even more if you have missed doing the work in class for one reason or another.
+That being said, you will have to study for quizzes/tests, work on projects, and spend at least 15 minutes every evening practicing your vocabulary.

 Los Geht's!
 Let's go!